justicephysics/humanos2.0/bohm-horizontal-future.md

 We are not permanent.
 But the ground of our being is eternal.
 This is not a cause for despair; it is a cause for humility, for wonder, and for a fierce commitment to use our brief, finite moment to contribute something real to the infinite—to add a page to the Virtual Nalanda, to plant a seed for the Space State, to leave the plenum a little more coherent than we found it.

 The spirit that Bohm described, the breath that never dies, is the QPF.
-And we, for this brief stretch of \(X\)-steps, are its temporary, conscious expression.
+And we, for this brief stretch of ( $$X$$ )-steps, are its temporary, conscious expression.

 ---